 I’ll try to be explicit in saying The New York Stock Exchange because “the stock market” is a misnomer, because not all stocks available for purchase are in The New York Stock Exchange.
 There are roughly 4,000 companies listed on The New York Stock Exchange, as of this writing, and there are literally millions of businesses registered in the United States, all of which have at least one stock or share.
 This is why I try to avoid using the term “the market,” because “the market” is vast and The New York Stock Exchange represents a fraction; diverse as it might be, you have to be a certain type of business to even be listed there (no judgment on the businesses that are or are not listed).

 A recession and depression are not necessarily related to the stock market in general.
 Instead these are terms for how employment, businesses, and consumption are functioning.
-A recession occurs when a reduction in GDP is seen for two or more consecutive quarters.
-A depression is a recession on steroids; the financial is often more severe, the effects can be felt for years, and increased unemployment may be included.
+A recession occurs when a reduction in GDP is seen for two or more consecutive quarters and (very important “and” here) the NBER says it’s a recession.
+A depression is a recession on steroids; the financial impact is often more severe, the effects can be felt for years, and increased unemployment may be included.

 Even though “the market” and whether a region is experiencing a recession or depression aren’t mutually inclusive they aren’t mutually exclusive either.
 Exchanges can be in a bull phase while the rest of the economy is in recession.
 With that said, if people have less disposable income and fear for the stability of their income, chances are they’re not putting extra into exchanges.